jooohyunpark/itp-canvas-for-coders/README.md

 ### 🤝 Create together

-Every idea matters.
-We respect every perspective and encourage open creativity through collaboration.
+We works as a team.
+We value every perspective and encourage open creativity through collaboration.

-### 💻 Learn by doing
+### 💻 Learn and iterate

 Ideate, research, prototype, and iterate.
-Dive right into writing code, and don't hesitate to break things along the way.
+Jump into code, embrace mistakes, and learn by doing.

-### 👀 Stay curious
+### 👀 Discuss

-Ask questions, seek feedback, and share constructive insights.
-Your curiosity and thoughtful input can inspire others.
+Bring your questions, curiosities, and perspectives to the table.
+Thoughtful dialogue and constructive exchange help everyone grow.

 ## Course Structure